Salithox/2nd-site/src/site/update/update.md

 tags: "sitestuff"
 ---

+- 7-14-2024
+  - Tried to do shortcode and failed.
+  - added new game to master list.

+- Known bugs:
+  - Table broke when adding section to md file
+  - legend broke when adding section to md file

 - 7-12-24
   - omitting qty of games owned from collection for time being.
   - changed formatting of game collection to better work with Grid.